hackingmaterials/rocketsled/docs_rst/guide.rst

     predictor={"my_kwarg1": 12, "my_kwarg2": "brown"}

-For more info, see the extras.py example.
+For more info, see the batch.py example's custom predictor function where :code:`batch_size` is used as a custom predictor function kwarg.